poooi/plugin-navy-album/README.md

 ### (not yet released)

 - Fix an issue that causes old (cached) ship graphs to show up.
-- Gallery now shows special attack graph for submarine tenders (AS).
+- Gallery now shows special attack graph for submarine tenders (AS) and Big Sevens.

 ### 1.3.8